“Although her language sometimes suggests she is from another planet, Emily Skillings knows how history happens on ours.” —John Ashbery

 Skillings has also authored the chapbooks Backchannel (Poor Claudia, 2014) and Linnaeus: The 26 Sexual Practices of Plants.
 Of Backchannel, Todd Colby wrote: “delightful meditative mantra loops that leave me laugh-gasping with her ability to tickle and stab at the very same time.
 Skillings writes of canaries, shitsponges, bacteria rafts, and a site in Alaska known as “Dispersed Media Steepletop.”
 Who could ask for anything more?
 This chapbook is a funny and fierce debut worthy of your attention and love.”

-She is currently at work on a book-length poem sequence called Mother of Pearl about the environment “and whether or not I want to eventually have children.”
+She is recently the editor of John Ashbery’s posthumous collection of poems Parallel Movement of the Hands: Five Unfinished Longer Works.
+Skillings is currently at work on a book-length poem sequence called Mother of Pearl about the environment, “and whether or not I want to eventually have children.”

 Skillings is a member of the Belladonna* Collaborative, a feminist poetry collective, small press, and event series.

 She received her MFA from Columbia University, where she was a Creative Writing Teaching Fellow in 2017, and has taught creative writing at Yale University, Columbia University School of the Arts, Parsons School of Design, Poets House, and through Brooklyn Poets.

 Skillings is based in Brooklyn, NY.